Jorge L. Araneta

 Jorge León "Nene" Araneta Araneta (born March 8, 1936) is a prominent Filipino businessman.
-He chairs the Araneta Group of Companies which is engaged in property development, lodging and hospitality (Araneta City, Novotel Manila Araneta City, Ibis Styles Araneta City), food and dining (Pizza Hut, Taco Bell, and Dairy Queen Philippine franchise holder), entertainment and leisure (Araneta Coliseum, New Frontier Theater), and beauty and philanthropy (Binibining Pilipinas Charities, Inc., J. Amado Araneta Foundation).
-He is also a director of Philippine Seven Corporation (Philippine franchisee of 7-Eleven) and co-founder of Medical Doctors Inc. (owner and operator of Makati Medical Center).
+Araneta chairs the Araneta Group of Companies which is engaged in property development, lodging and hospitality (Araneta City, Novotel Manila Araneta City, Ibis Styles Araneta City), food and dining (Pizza Hut, Taco Bell, and Dairy Queen Philippine franchise holder), entertainment and leisure (Araneta Coliseum, New Frontier Theater), and beauty and philanthropy (Binibining Pilipinas Charities, Inc., J. Amado Araneta Foundation).
+Araneta also served as a director of the Philippine Seven Corporation (PSC), and as one of the co-founders of Medical Doctors Inc. (owner and operator of Makati Medical Center).

 He also serves as a Consul at the Colombian Embassy.

 Early life and education

 Araneta was born in Manila, Philippines and is the second child and only son of J. Amado Araneta and Ester Bustamante Araneta.
-He finished high school at the De La Salle University in Manila and received his Bachelor of Science in Business Administration (BSBA) degree from the University of the Philippines Diliman, where he became a member of the Upsilon Sigma Phi fraternity in 1953.
+He finished high school at the De La Salle University in Manila and later received his Bachelor of Science in Business Administration (BSBA) degree from the University of the Philippines Diliman in 1958, where he became a member of the Upsilon Sigma Phi fraternity in 1953.